saeed-anwar/saeed-anwar.github.io/index.md

 <br><strong>2011/05 - 2011/08 </strong>, Similarly, I simulated sonar sensors for transparent object detection for path planning in Pal Robotics, Barcelona, Spain. <br>
 <br><strong>2007/05 - 2007/08 </strong>, I worked with Pakistan Telecommunication Limited (PTCL) during my undergraduate. <br>
 <hr />
+In industry, I served as a Research Scientist at Data61, Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+I was involved in various projects with National ICT Australia (NICTA).
+I then worked on a medical-related project with Toshiba Medical Visualization Systems Europe (TMVSE) in Scotland and simulated sonar sensors for transparent object detection in Pal Robotics, Barcelona.
+During my undergraduate studies, I gained experience in technology and research roles, starting with Pakistan Telecommunication Limited (PTCL).
 </p>